berlenzhang/power-outages-project/README.md

 ## HYPOTHESIS TESTING
 Based on our central question we wanted to better analyze the regions on a larger scale so for this hypothesis test we looked at the distributions of the east and west regions.
 Although there are no columns that have this data, we used the data from the `CLIMATE.REGION` column to evaluate the distinction between the two regions based on the average number of `CUSTOMERS.AFFECTED`by power outages.

-***Null hypothesis*** : The mean amount of customers affected by power outages are the same in Eastern and Western climate regions.
+***Null Hypothesis*** : The mean amount of customers affected by power outages are the same in Eastern and Western climate regions.

-***Alternative*** : The mean amount of customers affected by power outages in the Western climate region are greater than the Eastern climate region.
+***Alternative Hypothesis*** : The mean amount of customers affected by power outages in the Western climate region are greater than the Eastern climate region.

 ***Test Statistic*** : Difference in means between the word ‘west’ and ‘east’, contained in the `CLIMATE.REGION` column.